maldoinc/wireup/docs/pages/integrations/fastapi/index.md

 !!! warning

-    FastAPI's lifespan events are required to close the Wireup container properly.
-Use a context manager when instantiating the test client if using class-based handlers or generator factories in the application.
+    FastAPI's lifespan events are required for Wireup startup/shutdown integration.
+    In tests, always use `TestClient` as a context manager (fixture with `yield`) so lifespan runs.
+    If you call `setup(...)` before adding routes, this is required for injection to be ready in tests.
+    It is also required for class-based handlers or generator factories.

     ```python
     @pytest.fixture()